Paul Ruff: Political engagement

-With other left-wing intellectuals driven by socialist ideals committed to freedom of thought and speech, to the dissemination of knowledge, to humanism, to the active rejection of oppression and segregation such as fascism, imperialism, totalitarianism, racism and colonialism, he is open to internationalism and various revolutionary, self-managing or libertarian attempts, and has long been detached from orthodox communism and the PCF.
+Along with other left-wing intellectuals driven by ideals such as freedom of thought and speech, dissemination of knowledge, humanism, an active rejection of oppression and segregation such as fascism, imperialism, totalitarianism, racism and colonialism, he was open to internationalism and various revolutionary, self-managing or libertarian attempts, and had long been detached from orthodox communism and the PCF.
 In the context of the Soviet intervention in Budapest and the Franco-British intervention in Suez in 1956 (he was opposed to both), he was one of the founders of Clado (Liaison and Action Committee for Workers' Democracy) an open forum for trade union issues and workers' struggles, bringing together militant trade unionists and policies against imperialisms and bureaucracies, and respecting the political nuances of its members in opposition to the unitary and fixed leaderships of the P.C.F and the C.G.T., and where Dechezelles is also found, and for which he will propose ' 'La Commune' as the title of the newspaper (seven issues, between April 1957 and March 1958; he will also organize public meetings) and those of the magazine Arguments.
 He participated from 1955 to 1957, in the first office (with Pierre Lambert, Daniel Guérin, Yves Dechezelles, Laurent Schwartz, Madeleine Kahn, Elie Boisselier, Jean Cassou, Alexandre Hébert, Louis Houdeville, Yvonne Issartel, Guy Marty, Marceau Pivert, Daniel Renard, Robert Chéramy, Jean Rous, Geneviève Serreau, Marcel Valière) of the Committee for the release of Messali Hadj, a detained Algerian historic nationalist leader.

 He was one of the first 45 signatories of the Appeal to opinion, against the attacks targeting trade unionists of the Union Syndicale des Travailleurs Algériens (La Vérité, 17 October 1957), eliminated by the movement of the F.L.N. supported by the PCF.

 He was also one of the first 40 to sign the Appeal for a liberation of the labor movement.

-And he joined, like many of his old friends in the resistance, militants and intellectuals of this left wing socialist movement, the P.S.U. founded in 1960, and Michel Rocard.
-On 13 February 1962, he spoke at Père Lachaise, on behalf of the F.E.N. to denounce fascism and the plasticages, at a time when protestors were killed.
+Alongywith of his friends in the resistance, he joined with militants and intellectuals of this left wing socialist movement, the P.S.U. founded in 1960, an by politicians including el Rocard.
+On 13 February 1962, he spoke at Père Lachaise, on behalf of the F.E.N. to denounce fascism and the plasticages, at a time when protestors were being killed.

 Convinced that for each of us, the decisive moments are most often strictly personal and are nothing for others, at best a number in a statistic.
 Even limiting ourselves to general facts, those who have directly suffered the impact did not keep the same memory of it as those who, partially or totally, escaped it.

 More than fifty years later, he still had "the rather pleasant memory of a somewhat crazy night, when we had the somewhat exhilarating feeling of weighing in on the outcome of the war, but also an appreciable lesson on what the history records, on the ingratitude, vanity and pettiness of certain great men."

 He died on 16 October 2000, at the age of 87, in Maisons-Laffitte.